Our renovation plans

 1. A welcome space on the ground floor, leading to an exhibition on the first floor and access to the hidden attic chapel on the second floor.

-2. A first-floor flexible office or meeting space for use by the Trust or available to hire.
+3. A first-floor flexible meeting space, available to hire.

-3. An upgraded ground floor commercial unit for a local business.
+4. Upgraded ground floor commercial units for local businesses.

 The stories we will tell